ivan-jukic/aoc2022/README.md

 cargo tb dayXY
 ```

+Where `XY` is the number of the day, zero prefixed for values less than 10; e.g. 01, 02, 03 ...
+24, 25.
 And to run the _release_ version of the code:

 ```bash
 cargo rb dayXY